 A prescribing psychologist must complete a post-doctorate degree in psychopharmacology, and engage more supervision.
 Each state that recognizes prescribing psychologists has different requirements.
 In the state of NM, a minimum of 450 hours of classroom instruction (about four months) and 400 hours of supervised practicum.
 Prescribing psychologists then undergo 1500 hours of direct patient care supervised by a medical doctor.
 Supervision is often done by weekly case review.
 They must also pass a certified exam in psychopharmacology.

-Who is the Psychiatrist?
+Who is a Psychiatrist?

 The psychiatrist is a medical doctor who has finished four years of medical school (MD or DO) followed by four years of residency.
 Resident physicians work in hospital and clinical settings under direct supervision by licensed doctors.
 Once they complete a residency, they are considered board eligible and able to practice psychiatry.
 A psychiatrist must then take an exam managed by the American Board of Psychiatry and Neurology to become board certified.